Justin-Credible/Ionic-TypeScript-Starter/README.md

 ## Libraries Used ##

-The following is a list of JavaScript libraries that are included.
+The following is a list of JavaScript libraries that are used:

 * [Ionic](http://ionicframework.com/)
 * [AngularJS](https://angularjs.org/)